PHSI-supplements/labs/HardwareKit/CowPi/README.md

 Typically, yes, but *Cowduino* isn't very punny, is it?

 Besides, there soon will be a version of the Cow Pi that makes use of the Raspberry Pi Pico.
-That's why we said that the circuit has a microcontroller board and not an Arduino Nano.
+That's why we said that the circuit has "a microcontroller board" instead of "an Arduino Nano."

 ## Why did you design something new?
 Didn't you consider something manufactured?